dhinesh-superops/mcp_server_demo/README.md

 }
 ```

-- For remote server and making calls with it,
+- For remote server and making calls with it, make this change in main.py at the end
 ```
 if __name__ == "__main__":
     mcp.run(transport="streamable-http", port=3001)